js816/New_York_-_London_Weather_Predictions/README.md

 To create the predicted weather ranges for each city, we used the Mean Absolute Error (MAE) -/+ the predicted value.
 We then rounded the total rainfall to the nearest tenth of an inch.
 For other weather features, we rounded down to the nearest integer for the low end of the prediction range and up to the nearest integer for the high end of the range.

 Initially we planned to show predictions for 2022 and 2023 but we found these ranges were nearly identical thus we only show one column for each weather feature.
-An example for London is shown below:
+An example for London is shown below:<br/>

-</li> <br/>

 ## Data Sources:
 ### Weather Data: